 If you or a loved one has been pulled over for an alleged DWI in Texas and subsequently arrested for refusing a chemical test, then it is important that you consult with a Georgetown criminal defense attorney to figure out what your options are.
 An attorney can make what seems to be a difficult and complex situation much simpler by guiding your through the entire administrative and criminal process so you can overcome the allegations.

 Michael J. Price is an experienced attorney committed criminal defense attorneys who will use their extensive legal knowledge in conjunction with dedication to providing excellent client service to make certain you are well taken care of.

-Call Law Office of Michael J. Price at (512) 354-1880 or schedule a free and confidential consultation to go over the details of your case.
+Call Price & Twine, PLLC at (512) 354-1880 or schedule a free and confidential consultation to go over the details of your case.
 Michael J. Price proudly represents individuals accused of criminal acts throughout Williamson County and Bell County.